MLogdberg/mlogdberg.github.io/_posts/2017-10-23-AzureFunctions-applicationsettings-arm.md

 **Summary:**

-I like this approach since we can make sure that parameters are set and prepare before deployment without needing to change values in the Function App, I also love the ARM functions that we can use during deployments to automate processes or just get values from *Azure Key Vaults* to make it easier to manage secrets (note that secrets are in plain text in application settings for the users who has access), and the other tasks that speed up/add reliability to our deployemnt as getting the URL of a Logic App, wich is a complex/time consuming task and that will also add the garantee that the Logic App is deployed.
+I like this approach since we can make sure that parameters are set and prepare before deployment without needing to change values in the Function App, I also love the ARM functions that we can use during deployments to automate processes or just get values from *Azure Key Vaults* to make it easier to manage secrets (note that secrets are in plain text in application settings for the users who has access).
+The ARM functions can really speed up and automate the deployment processes even further, here we can as shown aboive get keys to storage account or get the URL of a Logic App during deployment time, wich is a complex/time consuming task and when using ARM functions there is also a garantee that the Logic App is deployed and ready to be used.

-But rember that we need to make sure that changes that are made directly to the *Function App* Application Settings are reflected to the deployment step aswell to prevent changes to be overwriten.
+**But** rember that we need to make sure that changes that are made directly to the *Function App* Application Settings are reflected to the parameter files and arm templates aswell to prevent changes to be overwriten.

 Sample getting the URL of a Loci App (added parameters for *Resource Group* and *Logic App* name and trigger. (in the arm template file
 ```